GarompaEstomper/texthealthbar/README.md

     spawnflags(Flags) =
     [
         1 : "Start Inactive (Requires Trigger Use)" : 0
+        2 : "Start With Scan Out Effect" : 0
     ]

     message(string) : "Custom Boss Name Override" : "" : "Optional custom name text to show on the HUD.
 Separate with a semicolon for two names: Name1;Name2.
 If left blank, it automatically searches for the target's Player Name or DisplayName.
 [Default: Blank]"